MonoGame/MonoGame.Samples/FuelCell/Documentation/2-FuelCell-Setting-the-scene.md

 In a 3D game, what you see on your screen is a projection of a 3D environment onto a 2D surface (that is, your screen).
 This translation of 3D space into 2D space is accomplished using transformation matrices.
 Specifically, we refer to these three matrices as world, view, and projection matrices.
 Transformation is just a fancy word for changing the value of a coordinate by multiplication.
 Using these matrices, the MonoGame Framework transforms the coordinates of a 3D model to a set of new coordinate values (through rotation, scaling, or translation) used by the projection matrix.
 In a separate but related step, a view matrix simulates a viewpoint (often called the camera) in the same 3D space as the model; it looks in a certain direction.
 With these two matrices, a third matrix is brought into the "picture" to perform a final transformation into 2D screen coordinates.
 This creates a realistic 2D picture of the 3D scene on your computer screen.

 Earlier, we mentioned a camera.
-Even though this isn't a real camera, it fulfills the same role in the 3D game.
+Even though this isn't a real camera, it fulfils the same role in the 3D game.
 This camera observes the 3D world and renders whatever it sees into a 2D representation.
 This representation appears on the computer screen.
 In a game, the camera class usually is implemented as a stand-alone class.
-It is one of two varieties: a first-person camera (used in this game and first-person shooters) and a third person camera (often used in RPGs or platform games).
+It is one of two varieties: a first-person camera (used in this game and first-person shooters) and a third-person camera (often used in RPGs or platform games).
 First-person cameras are great for games that focus on a single player or are trying to immerse the player in the game world.
 Third-person cameras are better suited to viewing a large playing field or controlling numerous entities in the game.
 For this step, you will implement a first-person camera using code from [How To: Make a First-Person Camera]().

 We use a first-person camera because the player controls a small vehicle that can move around and collect fuel cells.
 The difficulty of the game is finding these items before time runs out.
-It's difficult because the playing field has opaque barriers randomly scattered across it.
-Since we use a first-person camera, the player must drive around to view previously-hidden areas.
+It is difficult because the playing field has opaque barriers randomly scattered across it.
+Since we use a first-person camera, the player must drive around to view previously hidden areas.

 In addition to the camera code, you will also use code from [How To: Render a Model]() to display the 3D playing field model, which is a simple two-tone grid floating in space.